- Remote Staffing For Candidates

 Look at rates paid for similar positions in your geographic area.
 Take into consideration variances across industries, and inventory your skills and experience.
 Ask yourself the following questions:

-• How much experience do I have as it relates to this particular industry? (e.g., If you will be accepting a healthcare software engineering position, do you have healthcare-specific software engineering experience?)
+- How much experience do I have related to this particular industry? (e.g., If you will be accepting a healthcare software engineering position, do you have healthcare-specific software engineering experience?)

 With a little online legwork, you’ll at least figure out a ballpark range and gain confidence to ask for compensation that is commensurate with your skills and experience.